Gonbad-e Sorkh, Maragheh: Architecture

-The Gonbad-e Sorkh is the last building which constructed in Razi style in Iranian architecture history.
+The Gonbad-e Sorkh is the last building constructed in the Razi style in Iranian architecture history.
 Razi style is a style in Iranian architecture and is related to the fifth to the beginning of the seventh Hijri lunar century (Samanid Empire, Seljuk Empire and Khwarazmian dynasty).
 The building also has some Azeri architecture theme so it is the turning point and the beginning of Azeri architecture, which is a combination of bricks and tiles and the use of tiles in decorating historical buildings in Iran.

 The Gonbad-e Sorkh is a square building with 2 floors consisting of a crypt and a main room which is located on a stone platform and can be accessed by seven rows of stairs.
 The height of seven steps from the surrounding area is about 1.50 meters.
 Five steps are located in front of the platform and the sixth and seventh steps are part of the gate threshold.
 The crypt is located in the middle of the platform and can be accessed from the eastern front.
 The tombstone is in the crypt.
 The entrance to the Gonbad-e Sorkh, which faces north, consists of a tall and beautiful gate adorned with delicate brickwork and delicate turquoise tiles, which had just become common in Seljuk architecture.
 In the center of this brickwork is an inscription in Kufic script.
 In the four outer corners of the building, there are circular columns with brick decorations that help the building stand.
 The substructure is made of cut stone.

 This dome has 4 sides as a square with dimensions of 8.4 meters from outside and 5.95 meters from inside and its height is about 10 meters, the inscription on the north side indicates the name and titles of the founder of the dome and the date of construction of the building, and the inscription on the east and south sides contain the Quranic verses and the west side indicate the name of the architect.
 This building has a two-covered dome, the outer pyramidal cover of which has collapsed and only the inner dome remains.
 Therefore, it can be considered as a memorial tower.
 According to German orientalist Eric Schurder, the building is a masterpiece of world architecture in terms of brickwork.